Contractible 3-manifold and Positive scalar curvature (II): The Vanishing Property

 As a corollary, we have \begin{corollary} Let $(M, g)$ be a complete Riemannian $3$-manifold of positive scalar curvature and $\{R_{k}\}_{k}$ a family of handlebodies with Property (H).
-If $\pi_{1}^{\infty}(M)$ is trivial, then any complete stable minimal surface in $(M, g)$ has the Vanishing property for $\{R_{k}\}_{k}$. \end{corollary}
+If $\pi_{1}^{\infty}(M)$ is trivial, then any complete stable minimal surface in $(M, g)$ has the Vanishing property with respect to $\{R_{k}\}_{k}$. \end{corollary}

 \begin{theorem} Let $(M, g)$ be a complete Riemannian $3$-manifold of positive scalar curvature and a family of handlebodies $\{R_{k}\}_{k}$ with Property (H).
-If each leaf in a lamination $\mathscr{L}$ is a complete (non-compact) stable minimal surface satisfying the Vanishing property for $\{R_{k}\}_{k}$, then the lamination $\mathscr{L}$ also has the Vanishing property for $\{R_{k}\}_{k}$. \end{theorem}
+If each leaf in a lamination $\mathscr{L}$ is a complete (non-compact) stable minimal surface satisfying the Vanishing property with respect to $\{R_{k}\}_{k}$, then the lamination $\mathscr{L}$ also has the Vanishing property with respect to $\{R_{k}\}_{k}$. \end{theorem}